-GOAL: The goal of this task is to demonstrate your subject-specific curriculum and pedagogical content knowledge and skills.
-PRODUCT: Examination - not Centrally Scheduled FORMAT: You will complete an in-class quiz in Week 9 consisting of multiple-choice and short-response items to knowledge and understanding of topics from your tutorials including: Curriculum, planning and teaching strategies that engage senior students, and their application in you Content knowledge for teaching your subject Formative and Summative Assessment in your subject Safety and Management of student activities in your subject Teaching strategies involving ICT, literacy, and numeracy in your subject Integration of 21st century skills in your subject Personal reflection on practice · CRITERIA: No. earning Outcome 1 Knowledge and skills for senior secondary curriculum, teaching and assessment.
+GOAL: The goal of this task is to demonstrate your subject-specific curriculum and pedagogical content k knowledge and skills.
+PRODUCT: Examination - not Centrally Scheduled FORMAT: You will complete an in-class quiz in Week 9 consisting of multiple-choice and short-response iter knowledge and understanding of topics from your tutorials including: • Curriculum, planning and teaching strategies that engage senior students, and their application in the content knowledge for teaching your subject • Formative and Summative Assessment in your subject • Safety and Management of student activities in your subject • Teaching strategies involving ICT, literacy, and numeracy in your subject • Integration of 21st century skills in your subject • Personal reflection on practice This task may include a laboratory skills assessment · CRITERIA: No. Learning Outcome assessed 1 Knowledge and skills for senior secondary curriculum, teaching and assessment.
+0 GENERIC SKILLS: Communication, Organisation